 Yâ-hwéh \ēŏ-hwĔ\ – hwhy in paleohebrew, is known also as the “tetragrammaton” due to its having four letters, which in English would be YHWH. יָהְוֶה is how it should be rendered in vowel-pointed Aramaic square script.
 The evidence for this is found below in this document.
 We choose to transliterate this יָהְוֶה into the modern Latin alphabet as “Yâ-hwéh”.
 Except for the hyphen, this English transliteration is also a letter-for-letter transcription, which also makes it easier to see where it came from.
 We inserted the hyphen in order to prevent anyone from applying English phonetical rules and think the first h might be silent or just a phonetic modifier to make the first “a” become a short ŏ.
-The h is not there merely as a syllable closer.
+The h is pronounced.

 The spelling of this name in any language should be whatever makes it most likely to accurately reproduce its original pronunciation as it is in Hebrew.
 Thus, in Spanish, it would be “Iâjuéh”, because salvation is by calling on His correct names, not by spelling it a specific way.
 The reason for this is in the very definition of a name: a name is a pronounced Word, a Saying, which He honors to invoke Him, and which must not be altered because it is pure, and any alteration in the pronunciation is a corruption, and as He is Pure, He will not be invoked by a corruption.
 So though some people accept corruptions of their own name, they cannot hold Him to their lower standards of purity.
 [Yshá`Yâhuw 55: 8-9]